benlansdell/ethome/paper.md

 # Design

-The package operates around creating and manipulating an extended Pandas `DataFrame` to house both pose data and behavioral labels for a set of recordings.
+The package creates and manipulates an extended Pandas `DataFrame` to house both pose data and behavioral labels for a set of recordings.
 The idea is that all added functionality operates on a single object already familiar to users, enabling maximum flexibility and support for as broad a range of behavior and pose analyses as possible.
 Extended dataframes can be treated exactly as one would treat any other dataframe. `ethome` then adds metadata and functionality to this object.

-A key feature is that it adds the ability to easily create features for machine learning.
+A key feature of this tool is the ease with which it enables users to create features for machine learning.
 The user can use pre-built featuresets or make their own.
 For instance `dataframe.features.add('distances')` will compute all distances between all body parts (both between and within animals).
 There are also featuresets specifically tailored for social mice studies (resident-intruder studies).
 A more detailed run through of features is provided in the Readme and How To guide.

 # Acknowledgements